simoneburch/config-onprem-ad/README.md

 <br />
 <br />

-Step 7:
+__Step 7: Joining Windows 10 VM (Client-1) to the domain__

 ![image](https://i.imgur.com/AX8AtuP.jpg)

-Client-1 connection to the domain
-- Go to azure and copy DC-1 private IP address then go to client-1 and click network interface under networking then DNS server tab and hit custom and paste DC-1 private IP address there
+- Go to Azure and copy DC-1 private IP address then go to client-1 and click network interface under networking then DNS server tab and hit custom and paste DC-1 private IP address there
-- Once clicking save is done, we can restart client-1 in azure
+- Once clicking save is done, we can restart client-1 in Azure
-- Relog into client-1 go to CMD and ipconfig/all you can then see that the DNS server IP address is the same as DC-1 private IP
+- Relog into client-1 go to CMD and ipconfig/all you can then see the DNS server IP address is the same as DC-1 private IP
-- Now we can right click on start and hit system from there hit rename this PC(advanced) then change and check domain and type out the domain as mydomain.com then type the username and password as mydomain.com\jane_admin and password as the one created in DC-1
+- Now we can right-click on start and hit system from there hit rename this PC(advanced) then change and check domain and type out the domain as mydomain.com then type the username and password as mydomain.com\jane_admin and password as the one created in DC-1
 - After a restart of client-1 VM, as client 1 is a member of the domain we can login as mydomain.com\jane_admin
 - Once login go to system then remote desktop and select users at the bottom
 - Hit add then type "domain users" and hit check names then ok